One of the most common FAQs we get is 'what is a good Net Promoter Score?'

 What is a Good NPS score?

 While your goal is to get to an NPS score of 100, that's likely impossible for a larger company and is an unrealistic goal to set.

 With that in mind, finding the right comparable is critical.
-We can tell you that Bain & Co say your score should be above 50, or some other stat, but really this advice is unspecific nonsense.
+We can tell you that Bain & Co say your score should be above 50, but really this advice is unspecific nonsense.

 What we can do instead is to offer four approaches to help you interpret and present your score back to your colleagues.
 Each provide a slightly different analysis, choose which is right for you—or, if it were me, I'd present all four and explain why the fourth is what really matters.

 4 Ways to Answer "What is a Good NPS score?"
 At Your Company

 - Method 1—Absolute NPS: Which uses unqualified NPS scores from all industries as a marker of good or bad.

 If your score is below zero, that's "bad".
 The majority of your customers are having a bad experience—they're likely not referring you, are open to moving to a competitor at anytime, and cost more to serve through additional customer support interactions.

 If your score is 0 to 30, that's "acceptable".
 Many of your customers have room for improvement in their experience but you're doing something right.

 If your score is 30 to 50, that's "pretty solid".
 Your product generally delivers on its value and the majority of your customers are so happy they'd recommend you to a colleague—no mean feat.